chat-stack/db-assistant/README.md

 Head to settings page.
 Fill in your OpenAI API Key and Postgres SQL database credentials.
 Then you can create an assistant there.
 Now head to DB Chat page to start a chat.

+Tips: to start a new chat thread, refresh your page.

 **Disclaimer:**
 - Your credentials are persisted locally.
 If you still have security concerns you can manually clear them after usage.
 - It's better to run this locally than deploy it.
 Its backend uses polling on OpenAI Assistant API resulting in a lot of function execution GB-Hrs.